 Back at the hostel and the girl at reception was keen to hear about our experience, joyfully whooping at the sight of my Confucius-approved fan and nodding politely as we described the day’s frustrations.
-Tired and hungry, we grabbed a box of pork dumplings at a nearby restaurant and spent the rest of the night chilling out outside our room in the courtyard.
+Tired and hungry, we grabbed a box of pork dumplings at a nearby restaurant and spent the rest of the night chilling in the courtyard outside our room.

-By now some of the natives were getting restless; crowding around the guard who stood at the entrance gate to the station’s sole platform.
+By now some of the natives were getting restless and had begun to crowd around the guard who stood at the entrance gate to the station’s sole platform.
 With no way of effectively communicating with anyone, we could only sit patiently and trust that eventually our train would arrive.
 Another hour had passed when we decided to call our hostel and speak to the girl at reception.
 Handing my mobile phone to the guard, she conversed with him for a bit before coming back to me with a hugely anti-climactic “there is a delay… you need to wait”.
 Well, yes.

 So wait we did.
-I listened to a Bob Dylan album (Flood on the tracks?) and S read her book.
-I got up and walked around the hall, got dripped on from the leaky ceiling and paid a visit to the abysmal toilet.
-Then I was back with S and was almost falling asleep when there was a garbled announcement followed by a sudden rush towards the platform.
+S read her book and I amused myself by walking around the hall with The Beta Band’s Dry The Rain on my headphones.
+During this fascinating stroll I got dripped on from the leaky ceiling, jumped over a large puddle and briefly popped my head into the station’s abysmal toilet.
+Then I was back with S and almost falling asleep when a garbled announcement came through the speakers followed by a sudden rush towards the platform.
 So out we went, huddling under a corrugated iron shelter with fifty other frustrated hopefuls, straining our eyes down the track.
-Ten train-less minutes later, the guard brought out newspapers for those who wanted to sit.
+Ten train-less minutes later the guard brought out newspapers for those who wanted to sit.
 Some more time passed, I couldn’t say how long.